 XHTML: do you really want it?

 The Full Page Xhtml validator has been designed to validate the conformance of your website with the XHTML standard.
 The problem with XHTML is that it’s based on XML which isn’t very forgiving and theoretically, whenever there is an error somewhere in the XML, the only thing that is rendered is the error message.
-As you can imagine this behavior is far from desirable on the web.
-To avoid it in most cases websites using XHTML were served as HTML documents rather than XHTML omitting the strict XML grammar rules and missing the whole point of using XHTML.

 The XHTML standard has been originally published in 2000 and many things have changed on the web since then.
 As the web evolved and new demands emerged, the HTML5 standard has been published.
 HTML5 not only added new capabilities to HTML but also changed the main philosophy behind HTML.
 Rather than using the strict XML grammar as XHTML did, HTML5 allows developers to decide for themselves whether they want to have their HTML XML-compliant or not.
 Either way HTML5 documents are not served as XML and minor errors in the grammar are forgiven without the visitors even noticing them.
 HTML5 allows for greater flexibility on the web, but also to an issue in Sitecore 8 XP.